What are other zdi networks and student laboratories doing, what are they particularly successful with?

 The aim of the MINT RadioLAB project is to impart motivation and understanding for technical professions and thus to counteract the acute shortage of skilled workers in Gütersloh.
 By means of a radio workshop, the pupils should be made aware of the range, connections and importance of radio technology and physics.
 In an experimental room (RadioLAB), the students learn how to assemble a radio from scratch: they not only learn technical skills such as soldering, but also the physical relationships involved in radio technology.

 MINT becomes mobile in the district of Herford (from age 5)

-With the help of an electric vehicle, which is used as a mobile zdi school laboratory, the students in the districts of Herford and Bielefeld should be able to deal with the field of renewable energies.
-The district of Herford does not have a school laboratory, so it has so far been dependent on cooperation with offers from neighboring districts.
+With the help of an electric vehicle, which is used as a mobile zdi student laboratory, the students in the districts of Herford and Bielefeld should be able to deal with the field of renewable energies.
+The district of Herford does not have a student laboratory, so it has so far been dependent on cooperation with offers from neighboring districts.